rjkviegas/skills-workshops/week-4/domain_modelling_student_directory_using_crc_cards/crc_example.md

 ```
 As a customer
 So I can have the best cycling experience
-I want to only get good bikes from the docking station
+I want to only get working bikes from the docking station
 ```

 ```